cisagov/prescup-challenges/pc4/team/round3b-red-raider/README.md

 An intergalactic buccaneer known as "The Red Raider" has been rumored to have a stockpile of ancient weapons and artifacts.

+## IMPORTANT

+This challenge is only partially open sourced.
+The files in the [challenge directory](./challenge) are provided to give you a starting point if you wish to recreate the challenge on your own.
+The full challenge can be played on the hosted site.

 ## Getting Started

 After some searching, you and your team stumble upon a ship that appears to be commandeered by The Red Raider.
 Rumor has it that they have a stockpile of ancient weapons and artifacts so, you try to negotiate with them.
 They don’t speak english, so you will need to give them access to your language file.